All-Porcelain Dental Crowns - Massapequa Park, NY • Long Island

 With all of the modern advances in dental materials and methods, there’s no reason why patients shouldn’t have highly esthetic crowns that are durable and long-lasting.
 Dr. Allan Mohr is pleased to offer the latest in crown technology to his Massapequa Park patients, including all-porcelain crowns that preserve, protect, and enhance the beauty of teeth.

 The process of fitting and placing your porcelain crown will require at least two visits.
-Dr. Mohr will conservatively shape the tooth to allow room for the restoration.
+Dr. Mohr will conservatively shape your natural tooth to allow room for the restoration.
 He then takes impressions and photographs and sends them to our laboratory.
 The laboratory uses precise color-matching techniques to create a porcelain crown that blends seamlessly with the neighboring teeth.
-Dr. Mohr then bonds the crown during a second visit, and you’ll leave our Massapequa Park office with a beautifully restored smile!
+Dr. Mohr then places and bonds the crown during a second visit, and you’ll leave our Massapequa Park office with a beautifully restored smile!

 Porcelain Crowns FAQs